The One Show: History

 The One Show was initially commissioned for a four-week trial run.
 It was broadcast on weeknights at 6:55 pm between 14 August and 8 September 2006.
 The programme was billed as a topical magazine show that was to showcase stories of interest from around the United Kingdom.
 The trial was hosted by Adrian Chiles and Nadia Sawalha, featuring reports from a variety of people across the UK.
 The show was intended to be an updated version of the BBC news magazine show Nationwide (1969–83).

 After favourable viewing figures for the pilot, the show returned for a full series after being revamped on 9 July 2007.
-Team members were Adrian Chiles, studio presenter, Hardeep Singh Kohli, head roving reporter, and 13 other reporters or contributors.
+Team members were Adrian Chiles, studio presenter; Hardeep Singh Kohli, head roving reporter; and 13 other reporters or contributors.
 A number of changes were made to the format.
 The show was moved from Birmingham to London.
 Sawalha was replaced by Myleene Klass.
 Klass then left in August to give birth to her first child, and was replaced by Christine Bleakley.
 The line-up was completed by the addition of a new team of reporters.
 The show replaced Real Story, and Holiday.
 As part of the revamp, the show's logo was changed to align with the new BBC One lowercase logo design, although it was not changed again when the BBC One logo was changed once more in 2021.

-The show's 400th episode aired on 18 March 2009; this was an hour in length instead of the usual 30 minutes.
+The show's 400th episode aired on 18 March 2009; this was an hour long instead of the usual 30 minutes.
 From September 2009, The One Show included a 60-minute episode every week, after successfully trying the format in May 2009.
 The hour-long format continued until December 2009, and was revived in April 2011.